FreeCAD/FreeCAD-documentation/wiki/Quantity.md

 Often you are in need of converting values from one system of units to another.
 For example you have old parameter tables with wired units.
 In these cases FreeCAD offers a conversion tool called Units-Calculator which helps in translating units.

-Its description in detail is here   * [Std_UnitsCalculator](Std_UnitsCalculator.md)
+Its description in detail is here: [Std_UnitsCalculator](Std_UnitsCalculator.md)

 ## InputField

 The InputField is a QLineEdit derived Qt widget to handle all kinds of user interaction with quantities and parameters.
-It features the following properties   *
+It features the following properties:

 -   parsing arbitrary value/unit input
 -   checking on the right unit (if given) and give the user feedback